Nicholas Hasselbach

 Nicholas Hasselbach (c.
-1728 – 1769) was a German-American printer, part of a mass migration from Germany who emigrated to Philadelphia in the mid-18th century.
+1728 – 1769 or 1770) was a German-American printer, part of a mass migration from Germany who emigrated to Philadelphia in the mid-18th century.
 He operated a paper mill near Philadelphia, after which he removed to Baltimore, Maryland, where he established that city's first printing press.
 He was one of the few German speaking printers who that wanted to print religious literature in German.
 Hasselbach died unexpectedly as a relatively young man, leaving only one known example of his printing, a small book, now owned by a private collector.

 Early years

 Born in early 18th-century Germany, little is known of Hasselbach's childhood, education, specific religion and other involvements.
 There is speculation among historians whether Hasselbach is the same "Johannes Nicolaus Wilhelmus Haselbach" whose birth occurred on December 15, 1728, in Raubach, Prussia, and who was christened four days later.
 Part of a mass migration of Germans and other ethnic groups to Philadelphia, Hasselbach traveled aboard the ship Elliot.
 According to historian Ralph Strassburger, the largest number of ships arriving in Philadelphia during a single year was twenty-two, in the year 1749, the year Hasselbach is claimed to have arrived from Rotterdam.
 Professor Daniel Rupp obtained the names of ships and those aboard arriving at Philadelphia, from the files in the Secretary's Office, at Harrisburg, Pennsylvania, and had them published in a single work, entitled A Collection of Thirty Thousand Names, etc. The dates of arrival in the Rupp account differ from those offered by Strassburger's similar work of 1934.
 Rupp has the arrival date of the Elliot to Philadelphia noted as October 25, 1748.
 Strassburger, however, who published a work containing signatures reproduced from photographs of ship's passenger lists, has the arrival date of the Elliot noted as August 24, 1749.